Born in Flames: Critical response

-Rotten Tomatoes reports an 88% approval rating for the film based on 32 reviews, with an average rating of 6.8/10.
+Rotten Tomatoes reports an 89% approval rating for the film based on 35 reviews.
+Metacritic gave the film a weighted average score of 75 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Variety said at the time of the film's release that it has "all the advantages and the disadvantages of a home movie", while The Guardian in 2021 described the film as a zero-budget underground film with all the hallmarks of guerilla filmmaking, writing that "Borden is filming on the real New York streets, also using real news footage of real demos and real police violence" and that the "anarchic spirit of agitprop pulses from this scrappy, smart, subversive film."
 (In an interview, Borden herself said, "I could only shoot once a month, when I had $200 ...
 I would gather everyone in this old Lincoln Continental I kept parked in front of my loft, go somewhere and shoot, and then I'd spend the interim just editing.")

 Janet Maslin of The New York Times wrote in 1983: "Only those who already share Miss Borden's ideas are apt to find her film persuasive."
 Marjorie Baumgarten's 2001 review for The Austin Chronicle praised the film, saying: "Beautifully made, courageously edited, and swift-moving, this challenging, provocative film is a work that is both humanist and revolutionary."
 Frances Dickinson of Time Out London wrote that Borden "[handles] her story with audacity and make[s] even the driest argument crackle with humour, while the more poignant moments burn with a fierce white heat."
 TV Guide rated it 2/4 stars, saying: "This feminist film wins laurels for close attention to detail in a radical filmmaking effort."
 Greg Baise of the Metro Times called it "an early '80s landmark of indie and queer cinema".
 In 2022, the film was ranked joint 243rd in the Sight & Sound Greatest Films of All Time poll, tied for that ranking with 21 other films, including A Clockwork Orange, Annie Hall and Possession.